 York is well-connected to most other major cities in the UK by train.
 The train station is within walking distance of the main part of town (and taxi rides are short and affordable).
 We came in on the train from Edinburgh and left on the train to head to Liverpool – I highly recommend train travel in the UK!

 My best tip is to book your tickets in advance.
-Virgin Trains sells tickets up to 12 weeks in advance, and the sooner you buy your tickets, the more you save.
+You can usually buy train tickets up to 12 weeks in advance, and the sooner you buy your tickets, the more you save.
 We paid less than 15 GBP each for most of our tickets by booking 2 months in advance – definitely a deal!

 Have you ever been to York?
 What else would you suggest doing there?